mraiur/dainmiller.github.io/_posts/2015-10-16-scenario-coupling-cohesions.markdown

 layout: post
 tags: [ruby]
 categories: [ruby]
+summary: Don't allow permissions to mix with app state.
 ---
 Scenario:
 We run a youtube production company and we make videos for paying members.